section-engineering-education/engineering-education/content/articles/working-with-system-information-in-c#-windows-form-application/index.md

 By the end of this tutorial, you should be able to use the `Environment` class and the `Management` namespace to check system information.

 ### Prerequisites
 In this tutorial, we will assume you are familiar with the fundamentals of developing Windows Forms applications in `C#`.
-We will assume you have some understanding of `C#` programming.
+We will also assume that you have some understanding of `C#` programming.

-You also need also to have Visual Studio installed on your computer.
+You are required to have Visual Studio installed on your computer.

 ### Table of contents
 - [Part 1: Using Environment class](#part-1-using-environment-class)